Frequently Asked Questions

 Why does the Office of Student Conduct put holds on student registration?

 A hold is placed on a student's registration only if the student has failed to complete a requirement established through a disciplinary sanction.
 In most cases a registration hold signifies failure to complete the Alcohol and Other Drug Program by the established deadline.
 Holds might also signify that required documentation of restitution or educational assignments has not been received.
-A student notified of a hold should contact the Student Conflict Resolution Services office at (724) 738-4985 to determine what actions are required to remove the hold.
+A student notified of a hold should contact the Office of Student Conduct at (724) 738-4985 to determine what actions are required to remove the hold.